 The sender and receiver are able to implement a compatible encryption mechanism or password.

-All attachments containing EPHI are encrypted or password protected.
+All attachments containing ePHI are encrypted or password protected.

-The transmission of EPHI within the Covered Entity via an email or messaging system is permitted without additional security measures or safeguards so long as only a minimal amount of EPHI is being transmitted and the EPHI is not high risk, sensitive or critical.
-EPHI that is high risk, sensitive or critical should not be sent through clear text email; such EPHI should be sent via encrypted attachment or other secure measure as described in paragraph 4(b) above.
-If an email or message includes an attachment that contains EPHI, the attachment must be encrypted or password protected before transmission.
+The transmission of ePHI within the Covered Entity via an email or messaging system is permitted without additional security measures or safeguards so long as only a minimal amount of ePHI is being transmitted and the ePHI is not high risk, sensitive or critical. ePHI that is high risk, sensitive or critical should not be sent through clear text email; such ePHI should be sent via encrypted attachment or other secure measure as described in paragraph 4(b) above.
+If an email or message includes an attachment that contains ePHI, the attachment must be encrypted or password protected before transmission.

-Email accounts that are used to send or receive EPHI must not be forwarded to non-the Covered Entity accounts.
+Email accounts that are used to send or receive ePHI must not be forwarded to non-the Covered Entity accounts.

-EPHI Transmissions Using Email or Messaging Systems
+ePHI Transmissions Using Email or Messaging Systems

-The transmission of EPHI over a wireless network within the Covered Entity domains is permitted if the following conditions are met:
+The transmission of ePHI over a wireless network within the Covered Entity domains is permitted if the following conditions are met:

 The local wireless network is utilizing an authentication mechanism to ensure that wireless devices connecting to the wireless network are authorized.